 She received her doctorate in Counseling Psychology from the University of British Columbia in 1984.
 She is a registered psychologist in the province of Ontario, Canada, and a member of the editorial board of the Journal of Marital and Family Therapy, the Journal of Couple and Relationship Therapy and the Journal of Family Psychology.
 She is a Research Professor in the Marital & Family Therapy Program at Alliant University in San Diego.

 Her 2004 book (2nd Ed), The Practice of Emotionally Focused Couples Therapy: Creating Connection (Brunner Rouledge) is a foundational text on EFT for couples.
 She is the senior editor of the 2003 book, Attachment Processes in Couples Therapy (Guilford Press), and the 1994 book, The Heart of the Matter (Guilford Press).
 She has also written a book on trauma and couples, Focused Couple Therapy with Trauma Survivors (2002).

 She trains counselors in EFT worldwide and consults to Veterans Affairs, the U.S. and Canadian military and New York City Fire Department.
 Sue is an Approved Supervisor for the American Association of Marriage and Family Therapy and is internationally known for her workshops and presentations on practice, theory and research in couple therapy, adult attachment and emotion in psychotherapy.
 She maintains a private practice and lives in Ottawa, Canada, with her husband and two children.

-To contact Dr. Johnson and learn more about her work, visit her at Hold Me Tight! and The International Centre for Excellence in Emotionally Focused Therapy.
+To contact Dr. Johnson and learn more about her work, visit her website and The International Centre for Excellence in Emotionally Focused Therapy.

 • Learn the core theory and principles of EFT